-where $\bA$ and $\bB$ denote the linearized system matrices of the plant.
-Synthesizing $\bK$ matrix that minimizes \gls{lq} criterion of the closed-loop system is equivalent to solving
+where $\bA$ and $\bB$ denote the linearized plant matrices.
+Synthesizing $\bK$ matrix that minimizes \gls{lq} cost of the closed-loop system is equivalent to solving

 where $\bQ_{lq}\succ0$ and $\bR_{lq}\succ0$ are state and control weight of the \gls{lq} criterion \citep{khalil1996robust}.
-To promote the sparsity in $\bK$, a penalty function $g(\bK)$ is incorporated into the objective function.
+To promote sparsity in $\bK$, a penalty of $g(\bK)$ is added to the objective.
 Typical sparsity-promoting penalty functions include the $\ell_1$ norm, weighted $\ell_1$ norm, sum-of-logs, and the cardinality function of $\bK$ \citep{lin2013design}.

 In conclusion, the sparsity-promoting dissipativity-augmented controller is obtained by solving